versionpress/versionpress/docs/content/en/developer/dev-setup.md

 The version number is based on the nearest Git tag and can also be something like `3.0.2-27-g0e1ce7f` meaning that the closest tag is `3.0.2`, there have been 27 commits since then and the package was built from `0e1ce7f`.
 See [`git describe --tags`](https://git-scm.com/docs/git-describe#_examples) for more examples.

+## Docker tips

+Here are some tips for working with Docker / Docker Compose:

+- Aliasing `docker-compose` to `dc` will save you some typing.
+- Values in `docker-compose.yml` can be customized via `docker-compose.override.yml`.

+## Windows tips

+### Git Bash

+As noted in [Getting started](#getting-started), we only support Git Bash on Windows, a shell that comes with [Git for Windows](https://gitforwindows.org/). `cmd.exe` or PowerShell will not work as we use Linux-style syntax (single quotes, setting environment variables, etc.) and tools like `curl` or `rm -rf` in scripts.

+Git Bash is generally an awesome shell, the only problems you might encounter are related to paths.
+For example, Docker messes with them and when you try to run `docker run --rm -it ubuntu /bin/bash`, you'll see an error like `C:/Program Files/Git/usr/bin/bash.exe: no such file or directory`.
+Docker prepends `C:/Program Files/Git` for some reason but you can [use this workaround](https://gist.github.com/borekb/cb1536a3685ca6fc0ad9a028e6a959e3) or use double slash like `//bin/bash`.

+### Docker for Windows

+If you can, use [Docker for Windows](https://www.docker.com/docker-windows), not [Docker Toolbox](https://docs.docker.com/toolbox/toolbox_install_windows/).
+The experience will be generally smoother.

+If you need to use Docker Toolbox:

+- Enable port forwarding in VirtualBox (especially for ports 80, 3306, 8080 and 8099), see [details](https://stackoverflow.com/questions/42866013/docker-toolbox-localhost-not-working/45822356#45822356).
+- Docker Toolbox is slower, but you can try to adjust system performance in VirtualBox settings.
+However, you can run into timeout issues in Workflow tests sometimes and exceed default value of 5 seconds in `wp_remote_get()` in End2End tests.
+- Run Git Bash and Docker Quickstart Terminal as an Administrator to avoid potential problems (for example permissions and symlinks).

+### Disable antivirus software

+You might want to disable your antivirus software when working with Docker.
+Recommendations differ between version, please look it up.

 ## Developing the dev setup

 Meta!
 If you're working on updating the dev setup (this document, Docker images, etc.), here are some tips for you.